coder/coder/docs/admin/encryption.md

 > Encryption keys in use are stored in `dbcrypt_keys`.
 This table stores a
 > record of all encryption keys that have been used to encrypt data.
 Active keys
 > have a null `revoked_key_id` column, and revoked keys have a non-null
 > `revoked_key_id` column.
-A key cannot be revoked until all rows referring to
+You cannot revoke a key until you have rotated all
-> it have been re-encrypted with a different key.
+> values using that key to a new key.

 ## Enabling encryption